Metzingen (Württemberg) station: Bundesbahn period

 In 1959, one hundred years after the opening, 130 trains stopped at or passed through Metzingen each day.
 112 ran on the Plochingen–Tübingen line and 18 ran on the branch line to Urach.
 Of these, 92 were passenger trains and 24 were freight trains.
 In addition there were 14 other scheduled trains, such as service trains and empty rolling stock movements.
 The high frequency made it essential to expand the station building, which was carried out in 1960.
 The old goods shed south of the station building had to be demolished in 1962 for the works.
 Deutsche Bundesbahn replaced it in 1972.

 In the following years, rail traffic was reduced by the growth in the use of cars.
 The Bundesbahn discontinued passenger services on the Erms Valley Railway on 27 May 1976.
 The iron bridge from 1907 was replaced by an underpass in May 1982.
 It was removed in the following year.
 On 1 January 1988, the last freight was handled at Metzingen station.
 The shed for the small locomotive, which was now unneeded, was demolished.

 Deutsche Bahn period

 With the recommencement of passenger services on the Erms Valley Railway using DMUs on 1 August 1999, Metzingen once again became a railway junction.
 Since the timetable change on 13 December 2009, a pair of InterCity trains has stopped in Metzingen.
 The unused goods shed was demolished in June 2011 to create a site for a commercial building and parking.

-Deutsche Bahn is planning a series of changes in the station and the rebuilding of a dismantled track.
+Since 2016, Deutsche Bahn has made a number of changes in the station, including the dismantling of a track.

+As part of a track renovation, a level crossing (cart crossing) to the platform for tracks 2 and 3 was removed.
+This means that the platform is no longer accessible.
+Preliminary planning for barrier-free access began in 2016.
+Due to the narrow platform width, a lift could only have been installed provisionally and not before 2019.
+Widening the platform would have required a comprehensive redesign of the track system, costing almost €10 million.
+The start of construction was celebrated on 27 January 2022.
+The €10.5 million project was scheduled for completion in 2024.
+On 18 July 2023, work began on raising the platform on track 1 to 76 cm.